MAGALA-RICHARD/apsimNGpy/README.rst

 A graph should be able to appear like the ones below.
 Note that plot_data function just wraps matplotlib plot function for quick visualisation

-Congratulations you have successfuly used apsimNGpy package
+Congratulations you have successfully used apsimNGpy package
 *********************************************************************************
 .. image:: ./apsimNGpy/examples/Figure_1.png
    :alt: /examples/Figure_1.png